laminas/laminas-mvc/docs/book/intro.md

-The point of these three files is to provide reasonable default mechanisms for autoloading the classes contained in the module, thus providing a trivial way to consume the module without requiring zend-modulemanager (e.g., for use outside a ZF2 application).
+The point of these three files is to provide reasonable default mechanisms for autoloading the classes contained in the module, thus providing a trivial way to consume the module without requiring laminas-modulemanager (e.g., for use outside a Laminas application).

 The `config` directory should contain any module-specific configuration.
-These files may be in any format zend-config supports.
+These files may be in any format laminas-config supports.
 We recommend naming the main configuration `module.config.<format>` (e.g., for PHP-based configuration, `module.config.php`).
 Typically, you will create configuration for the router as well as for the service manager.